-I’ve always found it interesting to analyze critics views and reviews on old films from let’s say for example two decades ago.
+I’ve always found it interesting to analyze critics’ views and reviews on old films from let’s say for example two decades ago.
 At that time we as movie viewers relied more on what they had to say.
 Today we can share our own opinion with fellow fans and share our own judgment.
-You see the difference almost immediately from someone who knows the genre and someone who is just watching it as an obligation.
+You see the difference almost immediately between someone who knows the genre and someone who is just watching it as an obligation.

 Today we expect more from everyone in the film industry including critics and the way they review the film.
-If they continue the way they used to do it in the past they will become irrelevant because today any random person can perform a proper research online to obtain at least the basic information about the film which includes details about the plot and how it was made.
-When a critic knows about the genre and is able to give an objective review which gives you both the pros and the cons, it is appreciated more than someone who doesn’t like the genre and reviews the movie unfavorable just because he doesn’t like the genre.
+If they continue the way they used to do it in the past they will become irrelevant because today any random person can perform proper research online to obtain at least basic information about the film which includes details about the plot and how it was made.
+When a critic knows about the genre and is able to give an objective review that gives you both the pros and the cons, it is appreciated more than someone who doesn’t like the genre and reviews the movie unfavorable just because he doesn’t like the genre.

 Critics have a difficult job because they should have knowledge about the different film genres in order to judge them.
 Sounds logical right?
 A podiatrist wouldn’t perform an open heart operation because that’s not his/her specialty.
 Using this example the critics should have the knowledge of both the podiatrist and the surgeon.
 As you see there is no categorization for critics.
 Everyone can review everything.
 And not everyone knows everything.
 In some cases, they don’t even make the effort to understand the genre.

 Let’s take the science fiction genre, for example, it is a popular and difficult genre to review because there are so many subgenres and styles of filmmaking.
 There are critics who’s Sci-Fi knowledge is limited to Star Wars and Star Trek and don’t see anything beyond that.
-Or you have the group that has absolutely no clue about science fiction or simply don’t like the genre.
+Or you have the group that has absolutely no clue about science fiction or simply doesn’t like the genre.

 Critics should be able to give an honest judgment but in reality, many have their own agenda that favors their sponsors.
 Therefore it is better to make your own judgment.
 The movie may have a different impact on you.
 Each person may have a different personal connection with films.
 If it is a genre you are unfamiliar with seeing it with an open mind and low expectation (regardless of the premise or actors in the film).
 This approach helped me enjoyed movies I didn’t expect to enjoy as much as I did.